lighterowl/minidlna/README.md

-# This is an unofficial fork
+# This is an unofficial, abandoned fork

+**This project is now abandoned : I have since moved to using MPD which suits my usecase much better.
+The repository will remain readonly for those who find my modifications worthwhile.**

 This is my own fork which is not supported in any way by the original authors.
 It contains modifications that I use in my own installation of minidlna, which _may_ be exclusive to my own setup and thus might not